- How do chest infections affect asthma symptoms?

-Some chest infection symptoms can feel like asthma symptoms - like coughing, wheezing and breathlessness.
-So, it can be hard to tell whether you have a chest infection, or if it’s your asthma symptoms getting worse (if your asthma symptoms do get worse, you need to take action, don’t ignore them).
+Some chest infection symptoms can feel like asthma symptoms.
+This can make it hard to tell if you have a chest infection, or your asthma symptoms are getting worse.

-If you have some, or all, of these symptoms, it might be a chest infection:
+If you have some, or all, of these symptoms, you might have a chest infection:

 - Chest pain or discomfort

 - A high temperature of 38 degrees or above

 A high temperature can also be a symptom of COVID-19, so it’s important that you get a test as soon as possible if you have any of the main symptoms.
 For more advice, check the NHS website.

 If you get a chest infection, the most important things you should do are:

 This will lower the chances of you having an asthma attack caused by your chest infection.

 It’s really important you take your preventer inhaler in the right way, to make sure the medicine gets straight to your lungs.
 Watch a video on how to use your inhaler properly.